csci141/Labs/202440/Lab0/Lab0.md

 Always read the class manual, of course, but this section is actually about the secret extra credit available to students who read class materials carefully: Find an error in class materials?
 Spot a place on the Canvas with outdated or inaccurate information?
 Notice a spot in a posted video where quarter-specific information is said (`This Wednesday turn in A2') or the professor has a sneezing fit (or anything else that ought to be edited out?).
 Tell the professor and you can unlock bonus extra credit*!

 *Number of points and assignment it gets applied to is at the discretion of the Professor.
 Only valid for first person to report it.
+A record of your balance is kept in the 'Bug Bounty' assignment on Canvas.
 Additional terms and conditions may apply.
 Not valid in New Jersey.